 - Request Transcripts: You need to have a final, official high school transcript or HiSET/GED transcript sent to Iowa Western.
 If you have completed college course work, you will need to have an official college transcript sent to Iowa Western from the institution where the credit was earned.
 If you have completed more than 30 semester hours at a regionally accredited college or university, the high school transcript requirement may be waived.

-Once you complete the Application for Admission and submit placement test scores you will be accepted to Iowa Western as a Prep-Nursing student, and eligible to register for general education courses required for the Practical Nursing Program.
+Once you complete the application for admission, you will be accepted to Iowa Western as a Prep-Practical Nursing student, and eligible to register for general education courses required for the Practical Nursing Program.
 For more information on getting registered for general education courses, or for help with the admissions requirements, please contact us at email@example.com or call 712.325.3277.